dimagi/commcare-hq/migrating.md

 Add `{% requirejs_main 'myApp/js/myModule' %}` near the top of the template: it can go after `load` and `extends` but should appear before content blocks.
 Note that it's a module name, not a file name, so it doesn't include `.js`.

-Remove and other `<script>` tags from the file.
+Remove other `<script>` tags from the file.
 You'll be adding these as dependencies to the main module.

 #### Add dependencies